ayalaco/Web_scraping_with_Scrapy/amazon/Tutorial.md

 **"pipelines.py"** - used to post-process the scraped items (duplicate removal, storing in a database etc.)

-**"settings.py"** - used to customize the behaviour of all scrapy components (core, extensions, pipelines and the spiders themselves).
+**"settings.py"** - used to customize the behavior of all scrapy components (core, extensions, pipelines and the spiders themselves).

 Note that since we're building a very basic spider, we won't actually change too much in these files.